Back

 Mexico does not maintain reciprocal health care agreements with any countries so Expat Insurance is essential.
 Be aware that this is especially so because healthcare in Mexico is not considered as advanced as many Western nations, especially in more rural areas.

-Additionally, traveller should be aware that some hospitals will not deal directly with insurance providers.
+Additionally, travellers should be aware that some hospitals will not deal directly with insurance providers.
 Instead, you will be expected to pay for your treatment in cash, and then claim back the costs of this treatment from your insurance provider.
 As a result, travellers should ensure that they have suitable funds on arriving in Mexico and invest in an international travel insurance.

 In Mexico, there are a number of common health pitfalls.
 The drinking water, for example, is generally not safe and may cause serious stomach upsets.
 If in doubt, buy only bottled water and check the cap is properly secured before drinking.
 Also, try to avoid ice in drinks for the same reason.